-6SO-25 Plan participants who have rendered less than 10 years of Credited Service and who leave City service may apply for a refund of BMCs, plus accrued interest, effectively terminating their membership.
+Plan participants who have rendered less than 10 years of Credited Service and who leave City service may apply for a refund of BMCs, plus accrued interest, effectively terminating their membership.
 Participants with between 5 and 10 years of Credited Service must also waive their right to a Vested Retirement Benefit.
+Refunds will be reduced by the present value of any loan.
 Refunds of BMCs are not possible for participants with 10 or more years of Credited Service, except in cases of a participant's death.

-Participants who cease to be employed in an

-SPO title for any reason whatsoever and who have rendered less than 15 years of Allowable Service have the option of withdrawing their AMCs, plus accrued interest and minus the present value of any loan.
-AMCs may also be withdrawn if a participant with less than 15 years of Allowable Service in an SPO title changes titles to a non-SPO title and remains in City service.
-After receiving the refund of AMCs, the participant will no longer be entitled to a benefit under the 6SO-25 Plan, but may be entitled to a benefit from the Tier 6 Basic Plan (assuming service requirements have been met).

-Refunds of AMCs are not possible for participants with 15 or more years of Allowable Service in an SPO title.
+Participants who cease to hold an EMT covered title for any reason whatsoever, and who have rendered less than 15 years of Allowable Service, have the option of withdrawing their AMCs, plus accrued interest and minus the present value of any loan.
+AMCs may also be withdrawn if a participant with less than 15 years of Allowable Service in an EMT title changes titles to a non-EMT covered title and remains in City service.
+In this case, after receiving the refund of AMCs the participant will no longer be entitled to a benefit under the 6EM-25 Plan, but may be entitled to a benefit from the Tier 6 Basic Plan (assuming service requirements have been met).
+Refunds of AMCs are not possible for participants with 15 or more years of Allowable Service in an EMT title.

-A participant who ceases to be employed in an SPO title and withdraws their AMCs (and earned interest), and later becomes a participant again, will be charged with a deficit (including 5% per-annum statutory interest) calculated as if such AMCs had never been made.
-Payment of a deficiency can be made in a lump-sum or through payroll deductions.
+A participant who ceases to be employed in an EMT title and withdraws their AMCs (and earned interest), and later becomes a participant again, will be charged with a deficit (including 5% perannum statutory interest) calculated as if such AMCs had never been made.
+Payment of a deficit can be made in a lump-sum or through payroll deductions.